Wine Description for Riesling Berg Schlossberg Grosses Gewächs 2023 by Peter Jakob Kühn

 - Terroir & Origin

-- Peter Jakob Kühn’s parcel lies in the western part of the legendary vineyard site Berg Schlossberg near Rüdesheim – one of Germany’s most historically significant sites.
-Slopes of up to 65% gradient, south-facing, at 160 metres elevation.
-Forty-year-old vines are rooted in a complex mixture of quartzite, phyllite schist and loess loam – a terroir that dictates structure and depth.
+- Peter Jakob Kühn’s parcel lies in the legendary Berg Schlossberg west of Rüdesheim – slopes of up to 65% gradient, south-facing exposure, 160 metres altitude.
+Forty-year-old vines are rooted in a mixture of quartzite, phyllite slate and loess loam, one of Germany’s most storied and awe-inspiring vineyard sites.

 - Grape Variety & Vinification